sfkiwi/trader/README.md

 ### Typescript

-The simplest way is to `npm install - g ts-node`.
+The simplest way is to `npm install -g ts-node`.
 Then just run the script directly using `ts-node trade commmand [options]`.

 If you want to run using node, you can `npm install -g typescript` and then run `tsc` in the same folder as the `tsconfig.json` file.
 This will generate `trade.js` in the `build/` folder.
 Then just run `node trade command [options]`.

 Once you have the app running with either method you can type `node trade --help` to get a full list of available commands.
 You can also type `node trade buy --help` to see the options for a specific command.

-### Docker

-`Dockerfile` and `docker-compose.yml` files are provided to automate the build process.
-Simply run `docker build -t trader .` to build the image and then `docker-compose up` to start the build.
-Essentially the first container installs yarn and downloads the dependencies, and the second container does the typescript precompile step.

-If you don't want to build the image yourself you can also `docker pull sfkiwi/trader:latest`.

 ### Environment Variables